Skip to content ↓

 Effective composition involves articulating and communicating ideas, and then organising them coherently for a reader.
 This requires clarity, awareness of the audience, purpose and context, and an increasingly wide knowledge of vocabulary and grammar.

-Writing also depends on fluent, legible and, eventually, speedy handwriting which all children are taught at our school
+Writing also depends on fluent, legible and, eventually, speedy handwriting which all children are taught at our school.

 Spelling, Vocabulary, Grammar and Punctuation